Super Mario Party Jamboree: Sales

 The game performed well commercially, debuting atop the charts in Japan with retail sales of 227,569 copies.
 It also debuted atop the charts in the UK, enjoying opening week sales that were 35 percent higher than that of Mario Party Superstars.

 On January 16, 2025, it was reported that the game had sold over one million copies in Japan.

+As of June 30, 2026, the game has sold 11.52 million units worldwide.
+Of that total, 1.15 million units are physical copies of Nintendo Switch 2 Edition + Jamboree TV.

 Awards

 Super Mario Party Jamboree was nominated for "Best Family Game" and "Best Multiplayer" at The Game Awards 2024, as well as "Family Game of the Year" at the 28th Annual D.I.C.E.
 Awards.